Good Grief USPS!

-The USPS is rolling out Sunday package delivery in Los Angeles and New York this fall
+The USPS is rolling out Sunday package delivery in Los Angeles and New York this fall, as reported by the Los Angeles Times.

 It’s a real Charlie Brown story, the USPS.
 Wikipedia describes Charlie Brown as: “A lovable loser possessed with endless determination and hope, but who usually is dominated by his insecurities.”